gabrielsanttana/todolist-v2/README.md

 $ git clone https://github.com/gabrielsanttana/todolist-v2
 ```

 Before running the project, it's necessary to have a database setup on a MongoDB Atlas Cluster.
-With that, create a .env file in the project root and put these keys in environment variables and they'll work on the mongoose connection string:
+With that, create a `.env` file in the backend folder root and put these keys in environment variables and they'll work on the mongoose connection string.

+Example:

 ```
 MONGODB_USERNAME=your_username